Run mlrMBO based hyperparameter optimization on CANDLE Benchmarks¶

 The point of the script structure is that it is easy to make copy and

-script, and the cfg-*.sh
+modify the test-*.sh script, and the cfg-*.sh scripts.
+These

 can be checked back into the repo for use by others.
 The test-*.sh

-scripts should simply contain environment
+script and the cfg-*.sh scripts should simply contain environment

-variables that control how workflow.sh
+variables that control how workflow.sh and workflow.swift

 operate.

-should be unmodified for simple
+test-1 and cfg-{sys,prm}-1 should be unmodified for simple

 testing.